AdobeDocs/commerce-merchant-services.en/help/payment-services/install.md

 ## Install the extension

-You can install the [!DNL Payment Services] extension for both [!DNL Adobe Commerce] on cloud infrastructure and on-premises instances with Composer keys, which are linked to the Magento ID ([mageid](https://devdocs.magento.com/marketplace/sellers/profile-personal.html#field-descriptions)) provided in the signup process.
+You can install the [!DNL Payment Services] extension for both [!DNL Adobe Commerce] on cloud infrastructure and on-premises instances, which are linked to the Magento ID ([mageid](https://devdocs.magento.com/marketplace/sellers/profile-personal.html#field-descriptions)) provided in the signup process, with Composer keys. [!DNL Magento] Open Source customers use the on-premises instructions.

 Composer uses these keys during the initial installation of [!DNL Adobe Commerce], or in situations in which the Composer keys were not previously saved to the `auth.json` file.

 See [Get your authentication keys](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html) for more information about obtaining Composer keys.